China's first-quarter smartphone sales may halve due to coronavirus: analysts

 If factories cannot resume production to full capacity on time, this could delay brands’ ability to bring their newest products to market, analysts said.

-Xiaomi Corp, Huawei, and Oppo, three of China’s top Android brands, are all expected to announce flagship devices in the first half.
+Xiaomi Corp (1810.HK), Huawei, and Oppo, three of China’s top Android brands, are all expected to announce flagship devices in the first half.

 Oppo told Reuters that while the impact of the virus will affect operations at some local factories, “manufacturing capacity can be guaranteed effectively” thanks to its plants overseas.